devrel-workshop/101-AI-Enpoints/workshop/python/chat-bot-exercise.md

 if __name__ == '__main__':
     main()
 ```
-  - add this step, the FastAPI and Gradio code is added, let's add the AI code by updating the script [chatbot.py](../../python/chat-bot/chatbot.py) with the code above:
+  - at this step, the FastAPI and Gradio code is added, let's add the AI code by updating the script [chatbot.py](../../python/chat-bot/chatbot.py) with the code above:
 ```python
 import gradio as gr
 import uvicorn